Dimitrov downs top-seeded Medvedev in 3 sets at Indian Wells

 Dimitrov rallied from a set and double-break down to upset Medvedev, the U.S. Open champion who was chasing his fifth title of the year.
 Dimitrov, seeded 23rd, earned his first win over a Top-2 player since 2016, when he beat Andy Murray in Miami.

-Dimitrov reached the quarterfinals at Indian Wells for the first time, where he’ll meet No. 8 Hubert Hurkacz, who beat 19th-seeded Asian Karatsev 6-1, 6-3.
+Dimitrov reached the quarterfinals at Indian Wells for the first time.
+He’ll meet No. 8 Hubert Hurkacz, who beat 19th-seeded Asian Karatsev 6-1, 6-3.

 ”I always wanted to do well out here,” Dimitrov said. ”I felt like I had so many chances throughout the years.
 I’ve lost very close matches, matches from match points and everything.
 I was very determined.”

-Medvedev won the U.S. Open last month and was chasing his fifth title of the year.
-He took control from the start, connecting on 80% of his first serves in the opening set.
+Medvedev took control from the start, connecting on 80% of his first serves in the opening set.
 The Russian built a 4-1 lead in the second set before Dimitrov began turning the match around in front of a sparse crowd.

 Dimitrov ran off five straight games to take the second set and even the match.
 The Bulgarian charged the net and closed out the match on Medvedev’s forehand that sailed long.